algorythmist/boggle-solver/README.md

 1. Words must be 3 letters or longer
 2. The letters in a word must be adjecent vertically, horizontally, or diagonally.
 3. A letter cannot be used more than once in a single word
+4. You cannot revisit the same square twice while forming a word